How Listening to Indie Developers Led to the Creation of a New Kind of Conference for Games.

 What We’ve Created

 With that in mind we partnered with MeetToMatch to provide us with the backend solution we needed to make meetings happen.
-They handle meeting matchmaking for Devcom, QuoVadis, the Nordic Game Conference and they have over 750 companies using their system for GDC this year.
+They handle meeting matchmaking for Devcom, QuoVadis, the Nordic Game Conference and they have over 750 companies using their system for shows like GDC.

 Now we’re bringing developers, publishers, service providers, sponsors, and influencers together for the first online business matchmaking event designed with indie developers in mind.
 There are no flights to book, hotel rooms to reserve, and expensive passes to buy.
 For as little as $85, companies can come together on April 15th and 16th this year.
 All a company needs is a laptop and headset.